-EATERY FEATURES HOURS OF OPERATION University Café UC, Main Level With six full-service stations, including Back Bar Grill, SONO, Innovation Kitchen, Rosso Verde, New York Style Deli and a salad bar, the UC Café can satisfy any craving.
+EATERY FEATURES HOURS OF OPERATION Panther's Den Temporary Dining Hall adelphi.edu/dining Freshly made hot food, sandwiches, pizza, pasta, make-your-own salads and more Monday-Friday, 7:30 a.m.-8:30 p.m.
+Saturday, 8:00 a.m.-7:30 p.m.
+Sunday, 8:30 a.m.-6:30 p.m.
+University Café UC, Main Level With six full-service stations, including Back Bar Grill, SONO, Innovation Kitchen, Rosso Verde, New York Style Deli and a salad bar, the UC Café can satisfy any craving.
 Snacks, ice cream and a variety of grab-and-go items are also available.
-Monday-Friday, 7:30 a.m8:30 p.m.
-Saturday, 8:00 a.m7:30 p.m.
-Sunday, 8:30 a.m6:30 p.m.
-Underground Café UC, Lower Level In addition to Starbucks, this trendy hang spot features Junior's Cheesecake, Fresh Kosher Sandwiches, Au Bon Pain and a variety of bottled beverages and grab-and-go items.
+Monday-Friday, 7:30 a.m.-8:30 p.m.
+Saturday, 8:00 a.m.-7:30 p.m.
+Sunday, 8:30 a.m.-6:30 p.m.
+Underground Café UC, Lower Level In addition to Starbucks, this trendy hangout spot features Junior's Cheesecake, Fresh Kosher Sandwiches, Au Bon Pain and a variety of bottled beverages and grab-and-go items.
 Monday-Thursday, 8:00 a.m11:00 p.m.
 Friday, 8:00 a.m6:00 p.m.
-Saturday and Sunday, closed Post Hall This renovated dining location includes all-you-care-to-eat, a traditional dining plan.
-Monday-Friday Breakfast: 7:30 a.m 10:45 a.m.
-Lunch: 11:30 a.m3:30 p.m.
-Dinner: 4:30 p.m9:30 p.m.
-Paws Cafe Nexus Building, first floor Our new location in the Nexus building features a barista-style coffee bar, offering breakfast and lunch and highlighting premium coffee and espresso beverages in addition to a selection of quick-pick sandwiches and salads, pastries, desserts and more.
+Saturday and Sunday, closed Post Hall This renovated dining location includes all-you-care-to-eat and a traditional dining plan.
+Monday-Friday Breakfast: 7:30 a.m.- 10:45 a.m.
+Lunch: 11:30 a.m.-3:30 p.m.
+Dinner: 4:30 p.m.-9:30 p.m.
+Paws Café Nexus Building, first floor Our new location in the Nexus building features a barista-style coffee bar, offering breakfast and lunch and highlighting premium coffee and espresso beverages in addition to a selection of quick-pick sandwiches and salads, pastries, desserts and more.
 Monday-Thursday, 7:30 a.m8:00 p.m.
 Friday, 7:30 a.m6:00 p.m.
 Saturday and Sunday, closed Convenience Store Post Hall Food items such as cereal, milk, chips, beverages, snacks and other grocery items are sold here.
 Monday-Thursday, 9:00 a.m1:00 a.m.
 Friday, 9:00 a.m11:00 p.m.
 Saturday and Sunday, 5:00 p.m11:00 p.m.
 Legends Juice Bar Center for Recreation and Sports This juice bar offers healthy food for a healthy mind and body.
-Enjoy smoothies, fresh-squeezed juices, hand-shaken chocolate milk, breakfast items, salads, sandwiches, Starbucks coffee, Au Bon Pain soup, and a variety of bottled beverages and healthy snacks.
+Enjoy smoothies, fresh-squeezed juices, hand-shaken chocolate milk, breakfast items, salads, sandwiches, Starbucks coffee, Au Bon Pain soup and a variety of bottled beverages and healthy snacks.
 Monday-Friday, 8:00 a.m8:00 p.m.
 Saturday and Sunday, closed Panther Melts Center for Recreation and Sports Build your own delicious grilled cheese sandwich or try one of our signature melts-great to take with you on the run!
-Monday-Friday (seasonal), 11:30 a.m3:00 p.m.
+Monday-Friday (seasonal), 11:30 a.m.-3:00 p.m.
 Saturday and Sunday, closed Outtakes Express Science Building, first floor This is our new grab-and-go location in the Science Building, which offers premade sandwiches and salads as well as a variety of snacks and beverages.
 Monday-Thursday, 8:00 a.m7:00 p.m.
 Friday, 8:00 a.m2:00 p.m.
 Saturday and Sunday, closed